AES-Outreach/Full-Time-Interview-Summer-2022/README.md

 The valid MFA code is `123456`

-## Requirements, evaluation criteria, and bonus challenges
+## Requirements &  evaluation criteria
 ### Requirements
 -   Implement the assessment in TypeScript/JavaScript (Preferably Typescript)
 -   Use one of the following UI frameworks (Preferably Angular):